How to evaluate and analyse Reits

 With property prices steadily rising, Reits can be considered an alternative to purchasing an investment residential property while generating income for you.

 In Singapore, Reits are required by law to distribute 90% of their income as dividends to unitholders.
 These distributions are also tax exempt.

-In recent years, most Singapore-listed Reits (S-Reits) have averaged dividend yields of between 5% and 6%, making them more appealing than government bonds and term deposits, even as we might be seeing interest rates rise in 2022.
+In recent years, most Singapore-listed Reits (S-Reits) have average dividend yields of between 5% and 6%.
+Even though interest rates have stayed elevated from 2022 to 2023, they remain as appealing alternatives to government bonds and term deposits.

 6 key things to consider when evaluating Reits

-Among property investments, Reits are unique in that, unlike traditional real estate investment, Reits trade like stocks.
-Through Reits, you are essentially investing in a portfolio of income-generating properties.
+Unlike traditional real estate investments, Reits are unique in that they trade like stocks.
+In other words, you are essentially investing in a portfolio of income-generating properties.

-As investment instruments that exhibit some stock-like behaviours (i.e. trading on exchanges, being very liquid and providing dividends), Reits are often analysed much like stocks though there are some differences.
+As Reits exhibit some stock-like behaviours (i.e. trading on exchanges, being very liquid and providing dividends), they are often analysed like stocks though there are some key differences.

-As with most things in life, do your due diligence by understanding the S-Reit landscape and taking note of some key points before jumping into your first Reit investment.
+Like most things in life, do your due diligence by understanding the S-Reit landscape and taking note of these key points before jumping into your first Reit investment.

 1. Economic outlook